ianmm2d/ianmm2d/README.md

 - 🧩 Implemented a statistical and clustering algorithm for electronic devices in a MESH network for Landis+Gyr, mapping devices with the highest instability.
 Additionally, developed a tool to open and visualize the network topology, reducing generation time by over 99% (from 5 minutes to just 2 seconds).
 These improvements decreased manual analysis efforts and significantly accelerated operational evaluation by the monitoring team.

+- 🔧 Developed an automated Python system for Docol to monitor and analyze metallic commodity prices, identifying optimal purchasing moments through historical and graphical analysis.
+Integrated with Power BI via Google Sheets and deployed with Docker and Linux cronjobs.
+The solution outperformed traditional methods across seven different metallic commodities, achieving positive returns in all cases.

 - ☢️ Led an Industry 4.0 project aimed at automating data acquisition and monitoring from an industrial tomograph.
 The primary objectives included: (i) establishing a data pipeline for acquisition; (ii) creating scripts for data ingestion and processing; (iii) developing a backend with REST API solutions; (iv) structuring a frontend website for real-time monitoring; (v) deploying Docker containers on the Fundação CERTI system.

 ### Connect with me: